Technical Drafting Contest Information

 TOOLS, EQUIPMENT AND SUPPLIES

-Each contestant should bring a 25' extension cord and multi-outlet strip
+Each contestant should bring a 25' extension cord and multi-outlet strip clearly marked with the name of the school.

 See the following documents: